5 Myths About Using LNG In Agribusiness

 2. We can’t get LNG to our locations

 Building natural gas pipelines to remote locations is most often cost-prohibitive.
 With LNG you can get natural gas delivered to your operations whether you’re on the grid or not.
 When natural gas is converted to liquid form it can be trucked to agricultural operations all over the Midwest, leading to big savings for milling operations, grain drying, and livestock farms.
-Mobile LNG tanks and vaporizers are available with minimal site preparation, which makes it ideal for seasonal operations.
+Mobile LNG tanks and vaporizers are available with minimal site preparation, which makes it ideal for temporary or seasonal operations.

 3. It’s difficult and costly to set up an LNG system